Other Planning Policy

 Brownfield Land Register Open or Close

-The Town and Country Planning (Brownfield Land Register) Regulations 2017 requires the Council to prepare, maintain and publish a register of previously developed (Brownfield) land.
-This register must be published by 31st December 2017 and should be reviewed at least once a year.
+The Town and Country Planning (Brownfield Land Register) Regulations 2017 require us to prepare, maintain and publish a register of previously developed (brownfield) land.

 - BDC’s Brownfield Land Register in INSPIRE compliant polygon format (.shp .shx .dbf .prj)